nounsDAO/nouns-monorepo/README.md

 ### punks-assets

-The [punks assets](packages/punks-assets) package holds the Punks PNG and run-length encoded image data.
+The [punks assets](packages/punks-assets) package holds the DAO Punks PNG and run-length encoded image data.

 ### punks-bots

-The [punks bots](packages/punks-bots) package contains a bot that monitors for changes in Punks auction state and notifies everyone via Twitter and Discord.
+The [punks bots](packages/punks-bots) package contains a bot that monitors for changes in DAO Punks auction state and notifies everyone via Twitter and Discord.

 ### punks-contracts